Payal-dh/Credit-Risk-Classification/README.md

 # Credit-Risk-Classification:
 ## Evaluating a model based on loan risk.
-You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+Using a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 ## 1. Question:
 How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?